Why Canonical Rounds Fail for Optimal Byzantine Resilience: Preliminaries

 \subsection{Nontrivial Convergence Problems}

-Our impossibility result is proved for a generic \emph{nontrivial convergence} problem in which there are at least two possible input values $x_0$ and $x_1$ and at least two decision values $d_0$ and $d_1$, such that: \begin{itemize} \item {\bf Agreement:} if a correct process decides $d_0$ in an execution, then no correct process can decide $d_1$ in the same execution. \item {\bf Validity:} if all correct processes have input $x_i$, then every decision by a correct process is $d_i$, for $i = 0,1$. \item {\bf Termination:} If all correct processes start the algorithm, then they eventually decide. \end{itemize}
+Our lower bound results are proved for a generic \emph{nontrivial convergence} problem in which there are at least two possible input values $x_0$ and $x_1$ and at least two decision values $d_0$ and $d_1$, such that: \begin{itemize} \item {\bf Agreement:} if a correct process decides $d_0$ in an execution, then no correct process can decide $d_1$ in the same execution. \item {\bf Validity:} if all correct processes have input $x_i$, then every decision by a correct process is $d_i$, for $i = 0,1$. \end{itemize} For \emph{deterministic} algorithms, we also require: \begin{itemize} \item {\bf Termination:} All correct processes eventually decide. \end{itemize} When considering \emph{randomized} algorithms, Agreement and Validity must always hold, but Termination is probabilistic.
+See Section~\ref{subsec:canonical-round-defs} for details.